pogg144p/pogg144p/README.md

 - 👋 Hi, I’m @pogg144p
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning CSS and properties,
+- 🌱 I’m currently learning JavaScript and its frameworks!
 - 💞️ I’m looking to collaborate on my codes, and also some assitance
-- 📫 How to reach me any of the social media's mentioned in the profile are very active
+- 📫 How to reach me?
+All of the social media's mentioned in the profile are very active
-- 😄 Pronouns: he/hi,
+- 😄 Pronouns: he/him,
 - ⚡ Fun fact: im just cool

 <!---